graphcommerce-org/graphcommerce/docs/readme.md

 👉 Includes multilingual headless CMS implementation
 👉 Fully runs on Magento's GraphQL API (0 modifications, plug-and-play)

-> Note: Currently, GraphCommerce can only be used to build headless Magento 2
+> Currently, GraphCommerce can only be used to build headless Magento 2
 > storefronts.

 ## FAQ